yoniPini/AnomalyDetector/README.md

 					of p/invoke(calling function convention),
 					the calling of the Learn and detect functions which was written in cpp are very slow.

-					see in developing section below what you need to develop you own plugin (do it whole in .net framework, it faster to run)
+					see in developing section below what you need to develop your own plugin (do it whole in .net framework, it faster to run)